Board of Directors, Chairs

 David Mizejewski is a naturalist, media personality, blogger and author with National Wildlife Federation, where he educates and inspires people to protect wildlife and connect with nature.
 He holds a degree in Human and Natural Ecology from Emory University.
 David hosted and co-produced Animal Planet’s Backyard Habitat, a television series that shows people how to transform their yards and gardens into thriving habitats for birds and other local wildlife.
 He has made numerous appearances the Today Show, Good Morning America, Conan, Access Hollywood, The Wendy Williams Show, The Martha Stewart Show, NPR, Fox News, CNN, HGTV, Sundance Channel and others discussing wildlife and conservation.
 David is the author of Attracting Birds, Butterflies and Other Backyard Wildlife, and is a contributor to Gardening How-To and Birds & Blooms magazines.
 He blogs for Animal Planet and Huffington Post.

-Krishna Roy is the Senior Advisor for Wild Earth Allies.
-She has worked in the nonprofit sector for 25 years as a consultant and in senior management positions specializing in development, marketing, event planning, and public relations.
-She was the Senior Director of Communications and Marketing for the Wolf Trap Foundation, and the Center for Marine Conservation’s Vice President for Communications and Marketing.
+Krishna Roy is the Senior Advisor for Netcentric Campaigns and the Sustainable Forestry Initiative.
+She has worked in the nonprofit sector for 25 years as a consultant and in senior management positions specializing in grant making, development, marketing, event planning, and public relations.
+She was the Branch Chief of Global Programs in the International Division of the USFWS, Vice President of the Center for Marine Conservation for Communications and Marketing.
 Other assignments include The Nature Conservancy, New York University, and the National Fish and Wildlife Foundation.
-In addition to raising more than $60 million for various causes, she has been instrumental in developing groundbreaking environmental media and marketing campaigns involving public-private partnerships with Discovery Communications, Black Entertainment Television (BET), Telemundo, Anheuser-Busch Companies, Exxon, Arm and Hammer, Chevrolet, among others.
+In addition to raising more than $65 million for various causes, she has been instrumental in developing groundbreaking environmental media and marketing campaigns involving public-private partnerships with Discovery Communications, Black Entertainment Television (BET), Telemundo, Anheuser-Busch Companies, Exxon, Arm and Hammer, Chevrolet, among others.
 Her experience includes directing communications activities for large institutions, including program design, media relations, publications, placements, and branding.
 In 1984, Krishna worked on the Oscar nominated film The Garden of Eden, and won a Telly in for co-producing the documentary “Killing our Oceans.”
 Krishna was a principal in designing and launching “Save the Tiger Fund,” an international grantmaking and awareness campaign, to protect tigers in the wild.